War-Team-Mega-Hack-3-0/Server/README.md

 Each `handler` has a collection of routes that are configured with the `Express` module, and wrapped with the `serverless-http` to be delivered by the Lambda.
 This creates a more friendly and organized development environment.

+## Mocking the responses

+Due to the _lack of a sandbox environment_, we needed to mock the returns of the values for the dashboard to be shown up based on a _generic dataset_.
+The integration part is ready based on the developer documentation of VTEX, but the integrations could not be tested properly.

 ## Running it Locally

 Just run the `local` script on the `package.json`